 var attributes = {email: "bilal@split.io"};

-Target Users on Chrome version 20 and later
+Target users on Chrome version 20 and later

-This example we are serving our "on" treatment to Chrome users only, however we want to only use Chrome versions 20 and later for compatibility reasons.
-The attribute passed is "userAgent":
+This example we are serving the on treatment to Chrome users only.
+However, we want to only use Chrome versions 20 and later for compatibility reasons.
+The attribute passed is userAgent:

 Chrome\/[2-9][0-9]\.